Osa-H3VR/Silent-Sully/README.md

 - Thumbnail pls?
     - :3

-- Add a picture showing sentries weakpoints

 ##Future plans
 We get lots of new weapons, great maps, but lately, character scene has been quiet.
-I'm gonna change that!
+I'm gonna try, and change that.
 Here are few characters ideas I have:
 - **Meatceiver Matt** (collecting single bullets from ground will be fun, surely...)
 - **Ripper Ryan** (decimate HORDES, with TOO MUCH FIREPOWER!
 Set your pc ON FIRE!)
 - **Ghostly Gunther** (No hp drops at all.
 YOU GET NOTHING, and then YOU LOSE)
 - **Gambler Garry** (Wanna test your luck?
 Will you get a desert eagle or a makarov, an antimatter rifle or just a .22 shooter.
-Each category contains WHOLE CLASS in it.)
+Each category contains WHOLE CLASS in it.
+Basically Ricky Random, but cooler.)